-5. One of my Covered Employees has a big expense with his children’s orthodontics.
-It is larger than I have budgeted to cover in a year on our PHSP limit.
-What can he do?
+5. One of my Covered Employees has a big expense with their children’s orthodontics.
+It is larger than I have budgeted to cover the employee in a year.
+What can they do?

-It is an eligible expense, so he can submit the expense in chunks (multiple times) over several years until it is fully reimbursed.
-For example, he can claim his regular expenses this year and then with any room he has at year-end he can claim it against these orthodontics.
-After a few years, he will have recovered his expense while not exceeding your company budget for the PHSP.
+It is an eligible expense, so they can submit the expense in chunks (multiple times) over several years until it is fully reimbursed.
+For example, they can claim their regular expenses this year and then with any room they have at year-end they can claim it against these orthodontics.
+After a few years, they will have recovered their entire expense while not exceeding your company budget for the plan.

 6. How often can claims be submitted?
 Is there a time limit or a minimum claim amount?

 At Aquilian Benefits you can submit as often as you like for any amount you like.
 We have no minimum claim amount or frequency restrictions.
 The cost is simply a percentage of the claim so frequency costs you nothing.
 There are no surcharges or hidden fees if you make small claims or submit numerous times.

 7. When I submit claims do you need the bank receipt if I paid the original expense by MasterCard or Visa?

 No. You only need to submit the health expense receipt from your medical practitioner.
 Your method of payment has no bearing on your claim.
 In fact, we would prefer that you did not include your Visa or MasterCard receipts as that financial information is private and is not required to process your claim.